arturionescu/Transylvanian_Geochemistry/pages/media.md

 - Interview about the 1st Etna International Training School of Geochemistry at "Nyitott Szemmel" entitled "[Etnalogia](https://drive.google.com/file/d/1-e0phcXL16HMzeXATKnb6RdAKbobAm-E/view?usp=sharing)" conversation evening with Laczko Vass Robert - 2016.10.27

+- Appered in the Slovenian Geologic Surveys ("[Geoloski zavod Slovenije](https://www.geo-zs.si/index.php/47-slovenian/novice/533-vzor%C4%8Denje-naravnih-izvirov-plina-co2-in-mineralne-vode-4-6-2019)") websites news section (in Slovenian), 04.06.2019

+- A notice on our sampling in the Triglav National Park which is published in the official journal of the Park, "[Acta Triglavensia](https://drive.google.com/file/d/1DR7xE6DUKX9HkR7YWx0KwSO7_TKG0BLJ/view?usp=sharing)" (in Slovenian), December 2019.

 - Report in Geo Magazine "[Vorstoß ins Innere eines Vulkans](https://www.geo.de/wissen/mount-st--helens--mein-trip-in-den-feuerberg-31439832.html)" (Advance into the interior of a volcano in German) - appered in January 2022

 - "[Volcanic Glacier](https://www.youtube.com/watch?v=F-XPr6kpWP4&t=17s)" Short movie of the Mount Saint Helens expedition, and some extra scenes thanks to Jason Nelson (Visual Adventures)